Dennis A. Clements

 (919) 684-6054

-Jennifer Prather has worked at Duke since 2000, first for the Duke University Center for International Studies and currently for the Center for Latin American and Caribbean Studies doing publicity, graphic design and website maintenance.
+Jennifer Prather has worked at Duke since 2000, first for the Duke University Center for International Studies and currently for the Center for Latin American and Caribbean Studies doing publicity, graphic and website design.

 Brianna Gilmore, communications, UNC